 Develop and recommend policies and procedures related to assigned operations.

-Operate a personal computer in an on-line processing environment; utilize software application programs commonly used in a planning department.
+Operate a personal computer in an on-line processing environment; utilize software application programs commonly used in a planning department or assigned unit.

 Communicate clearly and concisely, both orally and in writing.